- Kevin Vanterpool, Founder and Principal Consultant, 2Novate (event chair)

 About the event:

 The morning session will focus on identifying the Public Health Approach to combatting crime and the successful results that have been published.
-It will also look at how a whole-community approach can be achieved including the sharing of data across organisations.
+It will also look at how a multi-agency approach can be achieved including the sharing of data across organisations.

 The afternoon session will examine practical case studies from leading Public Health Approach initiatives and how they are implemented and strengthened throughout the process.